Vismore

 3) Do I need expensive tools just to know if I’m mentioned?

-No. Lightweight baseline tracking is often enough at first.
+No. Lightweight baseline tracking is often enough initially.

 Upgrade when the blocker becomes execution, not visibility.